What Does it Take to Be an Order Clerk?

 - Classified Ad Taker

-There were about 179,000 jobs for Order Clerk in 2016 (in the United States).
+In the United States, there were 179,000 jobs for Order Clerk in 2016.
 There is little to no growth in job opportunities for Order Clerk.
-There will be an estimated 19,400 positions for Order Clerk per year.
+Due to new job openings and attrition, there will be an average of 19,400 job openings in this field each year.

 The states with the most job growth for Order Clerk are Utah, Nevada, and Florida.
 Watch out if you plan on working in Delaware, Maine, or New Mexico.
 These states have the worst job growth for this type of profession.